 4. Data Security: A cloud-native app developer must have mechanisms for protecting data from unauthorized access.
 This is applicable during transit, while in use, or at rest.
 Some tools like Intel SGX, IBM Key Protect, and IBM Certificate Manager are preferred by developers to keep data secure.

 5. Difficult to work in synergy: While working on the specific apps, it can be challenging to bring different developers and development teams on the same page.
 The adoption of the DevOps pipeline is often tricky, as professionals find it struggling to work with each other.

 Cloud-native applications during COVID-19 pandemic

-In the wake of the COVID-19 pandemic, several businesses have adopted mobile work (or work-from-home) strategy.
-The challenges of data security have risen in such crucial times and now tech firms are shifting to cloud solutions for seamless transition.
+In the wake of the COVID-19 pandemic, several businesses have adopted the mobile work (or work-from-home) strategy.
+The challenges of data security have risen in such crucial times and now tech firms are shifting to cloud solutions for a seamless transition.
 Based on containerization, cloud-native technology relieves pressure from the physical infrastructure without any compromise with the security.

-If you also plan to develop a cloud-native application during Coronavirus pandemic, include features that support remote collaborations and distributed teams.
+If you also plan to develop a cloud-native application during the Coronavirus pandemic, include features that support remote collaborations and distributed teams.
 An advantage of cloud-native technology is that one need not change anything about the workload when switching from a server to another.
 The same is true also when one moves from one zone to another.

 Connect with experts from TechAhead to develop cloud-native apps that are user-friendly and match the latest technological trends.
 The team relies on all essential elements of cloud-native architecture discussed above, including container-based infrastructure, microservice architecture, and API-based communication.
 The professional developers from TechAhead combine automation with DevOps practices to help you successfully migrate the legacy applications to cloud-native systems.